RelationRx/pyrelational/docs/source/notes/using_the_model_api.rst

 =====================================================

-To interact with the PyRelationAL library, models need to be wrapped within a PyRelationAL model manager (:mod:`pyrelational.model_managers`) that defines required methods for instantiation, training, and testing.
+To interact with the PyRelationAL library, models need to be wrapped within a PyRelationAL model manager (:mod:`pyrelational.model_managers`) that defines required methods for instantiation, training, and testing (optionally).
+Below are a couple of examples of specifying model model_manager with model implementations based in common ML frameworks such as PyTorch, Scikit-Learn, Pytorch Lightning

+Using a scikit-learn module
+___________________________

+Let's look at an example model manager based on an ensemble of SVMs, each implemented in scikit-learn.
+This could be used in query-by-committee based strategies.

 Using a pytorch module
 ______________________

-Let's first look an an example model manager for a simple pytorch Module
+Let's look at an example model manager for a simple pytorch Module

 .. code-block:: python